 - 1 message is sent to one of the clients subscribing to $share/oldmovies/test

-- 10 messages is sent to one of the clients subscribing to test
+- 1 message is sent to each of the 10 clients subscribing to test

-So a total of 12 messages are sent to clients.
+So a total of 12 messages are sent to all clients.

 The screen shot below shows the output of a Python script that illustrates the above.